NewsCrystal Meth May Jump-Start Injection Drug Use, Study Says

 Methamphetamine is a highly addictive drug that remains a major burden on users, their families, communities, and law enforcement agencies in the United States.

-According to the 2010 National Survey on Drug Use and Health, an estimated 4 percent of the U.S. population, or 10.5 million Americans ages 12 or older, have used methamphetamine at least once in their life for nonmedical purposes.
+According to recent surveys, nearly 5 percent of the U.S. population, or 12 million Americans ages 12 or older, have used methamphetamine at least once in their life for nonmedical purposes.
 Fortunately, less than one percent of adolescents and young adults between the ages of 12 and 25 are current or regular users, and usage rates have declined over the past 10 years.

 Although the domestic production of methamphetamine is down in the United States, these decreases have been offset by increased production in Mexico.

 Methamphetamine is a Schedule II controlled substance that can be prescribed, but most methamphetamine that is abused is manufactured in underground or illegal laboratories.
 It is related to the legally prescribed stimulant amphetamine but has stronger effects.
 Known on the street as speed, meth, tweak, uppers, or black beauties, the drug is taken in pill form, or snorted or injected in powdered form.
 Crystallized methamphetamine, a more powerful form of the drug, is smoked.
 The drug causes an immediate feeling of increased activity or a "rush" along with decreased appetite.

 The stimulant lures people wanting to get high, but it also appeals to women trying to lose weight or seeking a burst of energy to get through life.
 Unlike many other illegal drugs which are mainly used by men, women use meth at rates that are about equal to men.
 When the drug starts to wear off abusers face two options:

 Suffer through what can be a three day bottoming-out period of irritability, listlessness, and headaches.